 Learn more about the functionality of the best AML software SentroWeb.

-The new DPMS registration regime is expected to come into effect on 1 January 2023.
-Although DPMS who have been in operation immediately before commencement of the regime will be allowed 270 days to apply for registration, the sooner the DPMS adopt measures to comply with the expected imminent registration regime and AML/CTF regulations, the better and more well-prepared you will be for the compliance procedures.
+The new DPMS registration regime will come into effect on 1 April 2023.
+Although transitional periods will be provided for DPMS to undergo registration in accordance with the regulatory regimes, the sooner the DPMS adopt measures to comply with the imminent registration regime and AML/CTF regulations, the better and more well-prepared you will be for the compliance procedures.

-- Gazettal of Anti-Money Laundering and Counter-Terrorist Financing (Amendment) Bill 2022
+- Passage of Anti-Money Laundering and Counter-Terrorist Financing (Amendment) Bill 2022 on 7 Dec 2022

 - Anti-Money Laundering and Counter-Terrorist Financing (Amendment) Bill 2022 (English Version)